-Timing belt neglect – Don’t neglect yours or you could destroy your vehicle’s engine from the inside out.
+Timing Belt Neglect could destroy your engine from the inside out.

-Not to cause any undue alarm, but your vehicle could have a ticking time-bomb lying in wait underneath its hood.
+Your vehicle could have a ticking time bomb underneath its hood.

 That said, timing belt neglect has the very real potential of destroying your vehicle’s engine.

 If a timing belt is not changed on time it could wind up snapping and destroying your engine.
 Of course, preventing such nightmares from happening is simple- just stick to your vehicle’s maintenance schedule.
 Consequently, This will give you peace of mind and longer engine life.

 Note that your particular vehicle may not have a timing belt at all.

 So, Do all cars have a timing belt?

 The answer is no, many modern cars have a timing chain instead.
 A timing chain is a maintenance-free unit and rarely need replacement.
 So, How do you know if a engine has a timing chain or belt?
 First, you can check your maintenance schedule or call your dealer.

 Finally, Is it difficult to replace a timing belt as a DIY project?